-Transfer students should complete a study semester before going on a work semester.
-Students are normally required to successfully complete four work semesters.
-Those students transferring from an approved Co-op program elsewhere who have successfully completed a work semester, may be exempt from the first work semester of the UNBC program.
-Students who complete the required work terms will receive a Co-op designation on their degree.
+Transfer students should complete a study semester before going out on a work term semester.
+Students are normally required to successfully complete four work term semesters.
+Those students transferring from an approved Co-op program elsewhere and who have successfully completed a work term semester, may be exempt from their first and second work term semesters at UNBC, (refer to Co-operative Education Transferable Work Terms below).
+Students who complete the required work term semesters will receive a Co-op designation on their degree.

-Students may go on their work semesters in either the Fall, Winter or Summer Semesters.
-Not all work semesters may be done during the Summer Semester with at least one in the Fall and one in the Winter.
+Students may experience their work term semesters in either the Fall, Winter or Summer semesters.
+Not all work semesters may be done in the Summer Semester with normally at least one in the Fall and one in the Winter.